cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 }
 ```

-### Adding the feature information agent
+### Adding the Feature Info Agent

-To also include a feature information agent you should modify the stack config to something like the following:
+To also include a Feature Info Agent you should modify the stack config to something like the following:
 ```json
 {
     "services": {